georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 If you install inkscape via `snap`, you will have a difficult time modifying any files under `/snap` directory.
 This is a security feature of snap apps.
 How do I know it?
-I waste a few hours trying various methods but fail to modify permissions.
+I waste several hours trying various methods but fail to modify permissions.
+In the end I simply uninstall the snap app and reinstall it through apt command.

 Add those lines at the top of `base.py` to setup logging module.